Zhang-Haipeng/zhang-haipeng.github.io/_posts/2020-05-26-writing-sample.md

 `Loss_Pct` means given the merchants can't repay the money, what percentage of the money we will lose.
 As is shown above, this task will be a regression task, where `y` would be numeric values. <br>
 <br>
 _PD * Loss_Pct = Expected Loss % (EL)_<br>
-Multiplying the two parameters will give us the `Expected Loss % (EL)`, which means we'll be able to assess the clients' risk level before doing business with them.
+Multiplying the two parameters will yield the `Expected Loss % (EL)`, allowing us to assess the clients' risk levels before doing business with them.

 ### Data Product
 ![Travel]({{ "assets/img/temp/intro_3.png" | relative_url}})<br>